SGrondin/bottleneck/README.md

 This new version is almost 100% compatible with Version 1 and it adds some powerful features such as:
 - **True [Clustering](#clustering) support.** You can now rate limit and schedule jobs across multiple Node.js instances.
 It uses strictly atomic operations to stay reliable in the presence of unreliable clients.
 100% of Bottleneck's features are supported.
 - **Support for custom job _weights_.** Not all jobs are equally resource intensive.
-- **Support for job timeouts.** Bottleneck can automatically cancel jobs if they exceed their execution time limit.
+- **Support for job expirations.** Bottleneck can automatically cancel jobs if they exceed their execution time limit.
 - Many improvements to the interface, such as better method names and errors, improved debugging tools.

 **[Quickly upgrade your application code from v1 to v2 of Bottleneck](#upgrading-to-v2)**